mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 - Mapped types, including built-in ones
 - Companion object pattern
 - Creating tuples with a function
-  ... instead of using the `[]` syntax
+  ... instead of using the `[]` syntax.
 - User-defined type guards
 - Conditional types, including built-in ones
 - Distributive conditionals
 - `infer` keyword
 - Non-null assertions
-  These just define non-nullable types.
+  These just assert that a value is not null.
 - Definite assignment assertions
 - Type branding
 - Extending prototypes